yousefan/venvid-system-design/README.md

 # Instructions
-The objective is to design a video sharing and streaming platform; a Youtube "clone".
-The functional and non-functional requirments are not set in stone, we expect you to decide by yourself what requirements a "good" video streaming and sharing platform should have.
-Obviously a platform like Youtube can have countless features, so a focus on just core functionality such as uploading and viewing videos is expected, but if you find value in expanding or contracting the scope, feel free to do so.
-You are expected to spend less than 5 hours for this assignment; You will have 1 hour to present your coding assignment and your proposed architecture in the upcoming interview, and will also be expected to submit specific deliverables by pushing them to a Github repository before the deadline.
+The objective is to design a video-sharing and streaming platform, a YouTube "clone".

+The functional and non-functional requirements are not set in stone; we expect you to decide for yourself what a "good" video streaming and sharing platform should have.
+A platform like YouTube can have countless features, so a focus on core functionality such as uploading and viewing videos is expected, but if you find value in expanding or contracting the scope, feel free to do so.

+You are expected to spend less than 5 hours on this assignment; you will have 1 hour to present your coding assignment and your proposed architecture in the upcoming interview, and you will also be expected to submit specific deliverables by pushing them to a GitHub repository before the deadline.
 In particular, the expected deliverables are:

 ### Mandatory deliverables
 - [ ] A Diagram illustrating your proposed system